 The table started with Steven pooling a large piece of vintage upholstery fabric across it and tucking all raw and frayed edges away.
 He then created a DIY runner by hot gluing mop fringe meant for a sofa to the edge of a hemmed piece of velvet in the same colour.

-Once Steven pulled out all his serving dishes, holiday décor, Christmas lights and theme appropriate decorative accents the table started to take shape.
-Steven created balance by putting the tallest piece in the center and scaling down as he moved left and right.
+Once Steven pulled out all his serving dishes, holiday decor, Christmas lights and theme appropriate decorative accents the table started to take shape.
+Steven created balance by putting the tallest piece in the centre and scaling down as he moved left and right.
 "I like to roughly lay out all the pieces I have to get a sense of the look before I purchase anything to add to it.
-As soon as I put the urn on the table I knew this table should have a large centerpiece."
-Steven laid out all the empty vessels on the table before moving forward with his centerpiece.
+As soon as I put the urn on the table I knew this table should have a large centrepiece."
+Steven laid out all the empty vessels on the table before moving forward with his centrepiece.

 Here is how it came together: